-[Analysis] Why 'Spitzenkandidat' is probably here to stay
+Why 'Spitzenkandidat' is probably here to stay

 ... or join as a group

-Despite EU leaders' misgivings, it look like it has become a permanent feature of the procedure for filling the EU's top jobs.
+Despite EU leaders' misgivings, it looks like it has become a permanent feature of the procedure for filling the EU's top jobs.

 The fight to become the top candidate for the EPP, the biggest group in the parliament, is a real contest between the dull Bavarian conservative Manfred Weber and multilingual 'Iron Man' Alexander Stubb.